Refermionized theory of the edge modes of a fractional quantum Hall cloud: Applications

 As long as we neglect the coupling to states above the many-body energy gap and we restrict to excitation frequencies $\omega$ below the many-body energy gap, the DSF~\eqref{eq:dynamic_structure_factor} can be rewritten by introducing a projector onto the relevant low-energy subspace, which gives

 Here, $n$ runs through the excited states of angular momentum $l$ and $\omega_{l,n}=E_{l,n}-E_0$ is their energy difference from the Laughlin ground state.
-In our previous work~\cite{Nardin_PRA_2023}, we computed this quantity both via a full 2D numerical calculation of the FQH cloud and via the \nlchill~model of Eq.~\eqref{eq:NLXLL_hamiltonian}.
-As it is displayed in Fig.~\ref{fig:Energy_DSF}, the results of the two methods are in excellent quantitative agreement.
+In our previous work~\cite{Nardin_PRA_2023}, we computed this quantity both via a full two-dimensional numerical calculation of the FQH cloud { through Monte Carlo techniques analogues to those detailed in App.~\ref{appendix:MonteCarlo}}, and via { exact-diagonalization of} the { full bosonic one-dimensional} \nlchill~model of Eq.~\eqref{eq:NLXLL_hamiltonian}.
+As it is displayed in Fig.~\ref{fig:Energy_DSF}, the results of the two methods are in excellent quantitative agreement. { Since the refermionization procedure is exact, the numerical prediction obtained from exact-diagonalization of the full fermionic model Eq.~\eqref{eq:fermion_hamiltonian} (green plus symbols) perfectly recover those of the bosonic theory (red crosses).}

 We here wish to highlight the importance of the dispersion and interaction terms in Eq.~\eqref{eq:NLXLL_hamiltonian}.
-Even though for a fixed $l$ most of the DSF weight is concentrated in the lowest energy states, a non-zero weight is present in higher energy states as well.
+Even though for a fixed $l$ most of the DSF weight is concentrated in the lowest energy state, a non-zero weight is present in higher energy states as well.
 As a result, the dispersion of linear waves, defined as the center-of-mass of the DSF

 does not coincide with the lowest energy state at $E_{-}(l)$.
 It is henceforth not possible to identify this state with a single boson excitation at the same angular momentum $l$, as previously done~\cite{Stone_PRB_1992,Wan_PRB_2003,Wan_PRB_2008,Jolad_PRL_2009,Jolad_PRB_2010}.
 The boson-boson interaction term proportional to $\hat\rho^3$ in the \nlchill~model of Eq.~\eqref{eq:NLXLL_hamiltonian} is therefore playing a crucial role in spreading the DSF over a finite range of energies.
 Furthermore, as we are going to see in the next Sections, the fact that $\omega_1(l)$ deviates from a linear behaviour highlights the importance of the dispersive term proportional to $(\partial_\theta \hat\rho)^2$.